 A league can adopt a rule to declare games forfeited if participants in a team's lineup are not current in league fee payments.
+(See Rule 115b, Nonpayment of League Fees for dismissal procedures.)

 A league that does not adopt a rule is responsible for any loss incurred by such arrearage.